The Water Will Come

 Jeff Goodell

-À propos de cette écoute
+À propos de ce contenu audio

 By century's end, hundreds of millions of people will be retreating from the world's shores as our coasts become inundated and our landscapes transformed.
 From island nations to the world's major cities, coastal regions will disappear.
 Engineering projects to hold back the water are bold and may buy some time.
-Yet, despite international efforts and tireless research, there is no permanent solution - no barriers to erect or walls to build - that will protect us in the end from the drowning of the world as we know it.
+Yet despite international efforts and tireless research, there is no permanent solution-no barriers to erect or walls to build-that will protect us in the end from the drowning of the world as we know it.

 The Water Will Come is the definitive account of the coming water, why and how this will happen, and what it will all mean.
-As he travels across 12 countries and reports from the front lines, acclaimed journalist Jeff Goodell employs fact, science, and first-person, on-the-ground journalism to show vivid scenes from what already is becoming a water world.
+As he travels across twelve countries and reports from the front lines, acclaimed journalist Jeff Goodell employs fact, science, and first-person, on-the-ground journalism to show vivid scenes from what already is becoming a water world.

 Bénéficiez automatiquement de 2 livres audio offerts.Bonne écoute !